-(N.B.- Although this article is not about the "gold vs green" controversy, to avoid fostering misinformation, be it noted that Mr Theiss' retrospective comments should be taken in regards to the 3rd season nylon double-knit: for which the Command fabric was indeed avocado green in daylight, but photographed yellow.)
+(N.B.- To avoid fostering misinformation in the "gold vs green" controversy, be it noted that Mr Theiss' retrospective comments on colour should be taken only in regards to the 3rd season nylon double-knit: for which the Command fabric was indeed avocado green in daylight, but photographed yellow.)

 Moving into "THE MAKING OF STAR TREK" (September, 1968) (mentioned above by Mr Theiss), we have a thoroughly unique reference.
 It is the only behind-the-scenes book to have been written while the show was being made, as co-authored by Stephen E. Whitfield in direct consultation with creator Gene Roddenberry.